 Signal vs. Telegram: Which is more secure?

 If security is your main priority, then Signal is the obvious pick.
-For starters, all Signal messages are encrypted end-to-end by default which means that no one but you and the people you chat with can access your messages.
+For starters, all Signal messages are end-to-end encrypted by default which means that no one but you and the people you chat with can access your messages.

 With Telegram on the other hand, only some of the service’s messages and voice calls have end-to-end encryption.
 The rest could potentially be visible to Telegram employees, law enforcement and others.
 We’ll go into more detail on the different message types below.

 Signal’s open-source encryption protocol is available for anyone to see and examine and as a result, any security flaws can be found and fixed quickly.
-It’s also worth noting that its encryption is used by WhatsApp.
+It’s also worth noting that its encryption is also used by WhatsApp.

 For its encrypted Secret Chats, Telegram uses its own MTProto 2.0 protocol which is open source on the client side.
 Many security experts have stated that Telegram’s "homegrown encryption technology (opens in new tab)" has a limited track record compared to Signal's.
 However, the consensus seems to be that the latest version is more secure than MTProto 1.0 (opens in new tab) (PDF).